-- Apply and save as a chart style so you can reuse it.
+- Save the chart as a Style so you can reuse it across symbols.

 Recommended Renko Settings (brick size, confirm brick)

 Your brick size should reflect current volatility.
 Many traders begin with an ATR-based brick size and then fine-tune.
-Use the table below as a starting point (not a recommendation):
+Use the table below as a starting point (education only):

-Confirm-brick logic: After a boundary break (trendline, flag, neckline), wait for the first confirm brick closing beyond that level before entering.
-This reduces premature entries on marginal breaks.
+Confirm brick logic: After a boundary break (trendline, flag, neckline), wait for the first confirm brick that closes beyond that level before entering.
+This reduces early entries on marginal breaks.

 Pro tip: Pair Renko with a simple trend filter such as a Supertrend or a fast/slow moving average cross.
 Trade in the trend direction and let the Renko structure handle entries.

 Need a brick size fast?
-Use the free Google Sheets Renko calculator.
+Use the Renko Brick Size Calculator and the ATR Renko brick size method.

 FAQs